All our on-demand cloud resources (compute, storage, IPs, …) are billed per hour.

 Stopped, only that we know for sure underlaying usages have been updated, but the invoice doesn’t take them into account yet.
 A refresh of the invoice is imminent.

-Incomplete: Generally means billing details or payment informations are missing or incorrect.
+Incomplete: Generally means billing details or payment information are missing or incorrect.